-Formerly Nurse Educator Role Practicum.
-This is the final didactic-practicum dyad specific to the Nurse Educator Role.
+This is one of three didactic-practicum dyads specific to the Nurse Educator role.
 This course focuses on the development of skills in assessment and evaluation strategies as applied to course and program learning outcomes.
 Evidence-based practices for evaluation of learning in both classroom and clinical settings are analyzed and applied.
 Ethical and legal implications of classroom and clinical evaluation are explored.
 NOTE: Students registered for NURSG 611 must also register for NURGP 611 in order to complete the course requirements and receive credit for this course.